hjmschoonvelde/ess_qta_2024/Lab_sessions/Day_3/Lab_Session_QTA_3.md

 This `read.csv()` call tells `R` that:

-1.  speeches_uk.csv contains a header (i.e., variable names)
-2.  we don’t want string variables to be turned into factors
-3.  speeches_uk.csv separates variables using a comma
-4.  the encoding is UTF_8, which refers to a particular way that bytes are turned into textual characters that we can read.
+- the file is called “speeches_uk.csv”
+- the first row contains the column names
+- the columns are separated by commas
+- the encoding is UTF-8
+- we don’t want to turn strings into factors, which is a different data type in `R` that is not useful for text analysis

 Let’s take a look at the structure of this dataset: